 Pay attention to the calendar

-Christmas and other holiday shopping is a year-round event for some.
+Holiday shopping is a year-round event for some.
 Capitalize on some of the lesser-known days to capture business outside of the traditional days.
-The SmartBiz Blog has published a comprehensive calendar of observations by month: Marketing Calendar 2020: When to Promote Your Business.
+The SmartBiz Blog has published a comprehensive calendar of observations by month: Marketing Calendar 2021: When to Promote Your Business.

 Before you tackle Black Friday or Christmas, take a look at lesser-known dates that could be ripe for a low-cost marketing push.
 For example, Get to Know Your Customers Day is October 18th, Singles’ Day is November 11, and Cyber Monday is on November 30.